elec327/elec327.github.io/lab6/index.md

 </div>
 </div>

-In order to change which LED lights up, you will have to understand the message protocol for these LEDs, and create different messages (or some sort of message generator function).
+In order to change which LED lights up, you will have to understand the SPI message protocol for these LEDs, and pre-generate different SPI messages (or some sort of message generator function).
 You may choose whatever colors you like for each LED.
 The suggested approach is to increase the frequency of the TIMG0 interrupt and use this as a kernel tick (i.e. 1x per ms).
 At each tick, you can check the state of the buttons, and change states in a state machine.
 The LED should light up as soon